Module One: June 6th-12th

 Ashtanga Yoga Beginners Course – Level 1

 Level 1 will train you to teach an 8 week course for complete beginners.
 This beginners 1 course takes you from teaching the sun salutations through all the standing postures and some of the finishing sequence.
 The course is structured to motivate and encourage home practice in your students and to give them a taste of self practice and self empowerment.
-During your training you will become a Union Yoga Centre member and have the opportunity to be involved in yoga classes as a trainee teacher.
 You will automatically be insured throughout your training and encouraged to observe classes taught at the centre.
 You are part of an apprenticeship program which promotes learning and doing together.

 What do I get after Ashtanga Yoga Beginners Course – Level 1?

 You come out of Level 1 with a confident and sound approach to teaching your own Beginners 1 course.
-We will provide you with teaching resources and wholesale priced equipment, and assist you in promoting your classes.
-You will have the advice and support of a mentor throughout this
+You will have the advice and support of a mentor throughout this Ashtanga Yoga Beginners Course.

 What do I get after Ashtanga Yoga Beginners Course – Level 2?

-You finish Level 2 with increased confidence both in verbally teaching the ashtanga series up to Marichyasana and in encouraging your students to progress towards complete self practice of what they have learnt.
-Successful completion of the Foundation Course gives you RYT accreditation with Yoga Alliance UK, and will allow you to enroll on the Diploma Upgrade consisting of Beginners 3 and Mysore, which will lead to the qualification of Yoga Alliance UK RYT200 teacher.
+You finish Level 2 with increased confidence both in verbally teaching the ashtanga series up to Marichyasana and in encouraging your students to progress towards complete self practice of what they have learned.
+Successful completion of the Foundation Course allows your to teach Beginners Yoga Courses and gain experience before moving on to take the next two modules and gain full RYT200 hour certification with Yoga Alliance UK.

 BEGINNERS 3 and MYSORE